noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 **Talk about Australia net zero goal.**
 Clearly in the future, green energy is going to be Australia's main energy source.
 Fossil fuel sources are being phased out so there is no use mentioning them.

-Nuclear will be compared to existing green energy sources.
-**Which energy source?**
-- Solar (PV)
-- Hydro
-- Wind
-- Biomass
-- Biogas

 https://www.energy.gov.au/energy-data/australian-energy-statistics/renewables
 Some of these , such as hydroelectric energy, do not directly compete with Nuclear energy.
 Scope of comparison should be limited to the most abundant energy sources that directly compete with nuclear.
 From 2022-2023, the amount of energy generated from these has been